 Documentation of Accounting Policies and Procedures

 All local units of government should document their accounting policies and procedures.
-This documentation is traditionally maintained in a written policy statement or manual which spells out the accounting policies and procedures that make up the entity’s internal control system.
-The detail and complexity of the documentation will depend on the size of the entity.
+This documentation is traditionally maintained in a written policy statement or manual (in paper or electronic form) which spells out the accounting policies and procedures that make up the entity’s internal control system.
+The detail and complexity of the documentation will depend on the size of the entity and its activities.